aboffa/COBrA-DApp/README.md

 ## How to use

-Once the CatalogSmartContract is deployed:
+Once the `CatalogSmartContract.sol` is deployed:

  * Copy the address the the new contract in the variable `catalogAddress` in the file `./src/misc/ABIandAdresses`
  * Be sure to have an active provider on localhost:8545 that support websocket (for example with [Geth](https://geth.ethereum.org/): `geth ... --ws`)